 (The photo is of me, but this gives you an idea of what he had to deal with.)

-He usually has pizza with this game, but since I’m guessing not a lot of places deliver today (MegaSnowStorm of 2016), I figured I could use my no-knead crusty bread dough for pizza — same ingredients.
+He usually has pizza with this game, but since I’m guessing not a lot of places deliver today (MegaSnowStorm), I figured I could use my no-knead crusty bread dough for pizza — same ingredients.
 (Or Basic Dough – one loaf)

 This dough has been in the fridge for about a week, so it should have a sourdough-ish tang to it.
 If you make the overnight dough from the beginning and want to use it the same day, at least refrigerate it a couple hours.